 - A circa 1840 papier-mâché tea Caddy in the form of a melon in black and gold lacquer, China

 Series Nº 1 includes two cards in each design.
-With our ever-expanding library of original illustrations, this is the first of many more to come.
+With our ever-expanding library of original illustrations, we look forward to adding to the collection later this year.

 Correspondence Card Folio, Series Nº1